 The 2016 Los Angeles HIV/aids Surveillance Program successfully achieved its goal to raise more awareness about HIV/aids and the possibility of treatment.
 In the program, one of the speakers mentioned that in 2014, almost 50% of the one million Americans who were diagnosed with HIV experienced viral suppression, meaning that their virus was effectively managed.
 This is one of the primary goals of the Centers for Disease Control and Prevention because viral suppression greatly improves the lives of HIV patients and dramatically decreases their risk of contaminating others of their infection.

 The speakers also emphasized the importance of campaigning and organizing events to empower Americans and people across the globe who are infected with HIV/aids to live hopefully and learn to open up in order to help others as well.
 Some activities that are simple yet effective include:

 Distributing Promotional Supplies.
 Give a portion of your time for helping the community create cards, posters, and banner ads that can be found online for free.
-Distribute these to the community and the neighboring communities as well.
+Distribute these to the community and the neighboring communities as well. ” Correct and consistent condom use would likely have prevented nearly all new HIV infections in the US last year.
+It thus remains imperative to develop and implement strategies for increasing condom use in the US.
+One strategy for increasing condom use is condom distribution,” Mohsen Malekinejad, MD explains.
 There are big organizations who are willing and able to donate HIV/Aids campaign materials – all you have to do is search for them and communicate with them.

 You, too, can make a difference in this world.
 Do your part now.